Masmiseim36/nxpSDK/boards/evkbmimxrt1170/lwip_examples/lwip_ping_enet_qos/freertos/cm7/readme.md

 ## Overview

 The lwip_ping demo application demonstrates a Ping Demo on the lwIP TCP/IP stack which using the ICMP protocol.
-Theapplication periodically sends the ICMP echo request to a PC and processes the PC reply.
-Type the "ping $board_address"in the PC command window to send an ICMP echo request to the board.
-The lwIP stack sends the ICMP echo reply back to thePC.
+The application periodically sends the ICMP echo request to a PC and processes the PC reply.
+Type the "ping $board_address" in the PC command window to send an ICMP echo request to the board.
+The lwIP stack sends the ICMP echo reply back to the PC.

 ## Supported Boards
 - [MIMXRT1170-EVKB](../../../_boards/evkbmimxrt1170/lwip_examples/lwip_ping_enet_qos/freertos/example_board_readme.md)